obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 ---
-title: Blurring for Clarity: Avoid Awkward Conversations About Your Home
+title: "Blurring for Clarity: Avoid Awkward Conversations About Your Home"
 description: Learn how to apply background blur & replace in your Vonage Video applications
+thumbnail: /content/blog/blurring-for-clarity-avoid-awkward-conversations-about-your-home/background-blur.png
 author: sina-madani
 published: true
-published_at: 2022-12-07T10:54:26.180Z
+published_at: 2023-01-03T10:56:58.636Z
-updated_at: 2022-12-07T10:54:26.204Z
+updated_at: 2023-01-03T10:56:58.657Z
 category: tutorial
 tags:
+  - javascript
   - video-api
-  - javascript
-comments: true
-spotlight: false
-redirect: ""
-canonical: ""
-outdated: false
-replacement_url: ""
 ---
 Virtual meetings have a different vibe from in-person meetings.
 One of the many reasons for this is the need for a shared environment.
 Since everyone's location (and thus, what's going on in their background) is different, it can distract participants.
 Moreover, participants may want to protect their privacy during video calls without relocating, which may only sometimes be practical.